 Arriving at Kathmandu-Tribhuvan Airport

 On arrival at Kathmandu-Tribhuvan airport you’re greeted with an initial rush to get your visa sorted ($40 USD for 30 days), exchange money and then to collect your bags.
 As you walk out of the doors and enter Kathmandu, the only sound you can hear is “Taxi!”.
-Make sure you pre-arrange a price to your destination whenever hiring a taxi in Nepal, they are not metered so it is likely that you will get significantly overcharged if you don’t.
+Make sure you pre-arrange a price to your destination whenever hiring a taxi in Nepal.
+You might get overcharged significantly if you don’t do this as they’re not metered.
 A taxi from Kathmandu-Tribhuvan airport to Thamel, the main tourist area, should cost around 500 – 600 Nepalese Rupees (4-5 USD)

 Thamel is a hub filled with travellers, shopping, restaurants, bars and cafes, so there is nothing you can’t find.
 If you need more gear for trekking, maybe a sleeping bag or down jacket, these can easily be hired or purchased at any of The North Face or trekking shops.

 The streets are small, very colourful and full of locals and foreigners.
-Not many of these streets are straight, and they all have a similar appearance, so it’s a wonderful place to get lost!
+Not many of these streets are straight, and they all look similar, so it’s a wonderful place to get lost!
 The shopping is great and lots of fun, especially when you haggle with the charismatic shopkeepers for a bargain.

 This is a typical Kathmandu Street view.
 It can be a culture shock to some.